Elder Statements

 Hebrews 13 charges elders with keeping watch over our souls, which carries tremendous weight and significance.
 In accordance with Scripture, our elders are men who have been tested, examined by our covenant members, and approved as meeting the qualifications that we see in both 1 Timothy 3 and Titus 1.

-We also believe in a plurality of eldership, where all elder votes are equal.
-We hope that a plurality of gifted leaders will meet needs where they exist and provide effective leadership while also holding one another accountable, both in ministry and in personal devotion to Jesus.
+We also believe in a plurality of eldership, where all elder votes are equal.3 We hope that a plurality of gifted leaders will meet needs where they exist and provide effective leadership while also holding one another accountable, both in ministry and in personal devotion to Jesus.

 TEACHING

 From the context, we see the coupling of “teaching” with “exercising authority over a man” (1 Tim 2:12).
-We believe teaching which is public, authoritative, and among the gathered local church is reserved for elders and elder-qualified men.
+We believe teaching which is public, authoritative, and among the gathered local church is reserved for elders and elder-qualified men7.

 In teaching roles in most other contexts, qualified and gifted women and men are encouraged to use their gifts fully to build up and serve the church.
 We see in 1 Corinthians 12:4-12ff that God gives different gifts to believers so that we can all work together towards spreading the gospel and building up the body of believers.